ASTM Accelerated Aging Testing

 If medical device manufacturers had to wait for their real-time aging data before they could go to market with their shelf life claim, there would be a drastic halt in medical device innovation.
 Therefore, the FDA will accept accelerated aging data for your medical device shelf life claim as long as real-time aging testing is performed in parallel to confirm accelerated aging findings.

 The typical temperatures used to test by most medical engineers are 50°C, 55°C, and 60°C. It is important, however, to consider the materials of construction when determining the test specifications.
 Our Aging Calculator is a great tool to estimate how many days your study will require.
-If you have questions about accelerated aging of medical devices, we are ready to discuss your project to recommend the best course of action.
+If you have questions about the accelerated aging of your sterile medical device packaging, we are ready to discuss your project to recommend the best course of action.

 The Accelerated Aging Test method